 In your certification course, you’ll go into pro techniques and skills that are unknown to most makeup junkies.
 Most importantly, every employer knows this fact so don’t try to pull the wool over their eyes!

 Obtaining your certification isn’t easy—it takes hard work and A LOT of practice.
-Which is why QC’s tutors actually grade your work and give you detailed feedback on every point of your makeup application.
+This is why QC’s tutors actually grade your work and give you detailed feedback on every point of your makeup application.
 With any certification, you can be proud of the time and practice you put into gaining your makeup artistry skills.
 Your training is also a testament to real-life experience—you work with real people, after all!

 So don’t be afraid to tout your training to other pros in the industry.
-They know the commitment it takes to learning these advanced techniques, and no one will look lightly upon your hard work.
+They know the commitment it takes to learn these advanced techniques, and no one will look lightly upon your hard work.

 One of the main benefits of your makeup training courses: being a step ahead in your portfolio!
 Not only do you learn how to create a beautiful and specific portfolio, but you also get to feature your best work.
 Assignments are hands-on, and you’ll need to take high-quality photos of your applications.
 Be sure to find good lighting, because these babies should go straight into your portfolio!